Master’s Thesis: Developing AI agents for the curation of genome-scale metabolic models

 • Great working atmosphere in a young and dynamic group working on computational biology

-• Participation in group meetings and discussion about projects within the group or beyond
+• Participation in group meetings and discussions about projects within the group or beyond

 For applications, please contact juergen.zanghellini@univie.ac.at.